 The interventions of mussar (moral discipline) and tochachah (reproof) are contrasted with respect to their effect on a person’s trajectory through life.
 If a person holds on to mussar and overcomes his instinctive resistance to being corrected, he puts himself solidly on the path to life.
-If a person resists the opportunity to grow spiritually by reacting positively to the reproof of a parent or teacher, he is effectively going astray and forsaking the path to life.
+If a person fails to react positively to the reproof of a parent or teacher, he is in effect resisting the opportunity to grow spiritually.
+He is effectively forsaking the path to life and going astray.

 What type of person resists mussar?
-We have seen this in verse 1:7 (Mishlei Segment 01-02) which states that skeptics scorn both wisdom and mussar.
-However, Mishlei is directing his attention to the basically good person when he tells him lovingly in verse 3:11 (Segment 03-03) to respond positively to both mussar and tochachah.
-Further on, in verse 6:23 (Segment 06-05) Mishlei relates these concepts to the persons’s way of life.
+We have seen this in Mishlei 01-07, which states that skeptics scorn both wisdom and mussar.
+However, Mishlei is directing his attention to the basically good person when he tells him lovingly in Mishlei 03-11 respond positively to both mussar and tochachah.
+Further on, in Mishlei 06-20 (verse 06:23), Mishlei relates these concepts to the persons’s way of life.
 Only through energetic self-control of middos will a person be able to properly implement Torah and mitzvos.

 THE PATH TO LIFE

 (2) Priority should be given to perfecting one’s middos.
-(See Mishlei verse 1:7, Segment 01:02) This lesson puts one on the right road to learning Torah.
-But if he learns Torah first, without the foundation of good middos, he will go astray.
+(See Mishlei 01-02) This lesson puts one on the right road to learning Torah.
+But if he learns Torah first, without the foundation of good middos, he will go astray. (חנוך לנער)

-(3) The term mussar refers to self-discipline and restraint from violating strict boundaries, having in mind the fear of punishment.
+(3) The term mussar refers to self-discipline and restraint from violating strict boundaries. (מלבים)

-(4) The term mussar can also refer to physical discomfort which a persaon can impose upon himself through self-discipline or that others can impose upon him.
+(4) The term mussar can also refer to physical discomfort which a person can impose upon himself through self-discipline or that others can impose upon him.
 In either case, such suffering purifies a person and elevates him. (הגר”א)